 Additionally, it’s best to freeze young, fresh carrots and potatoes.
 Older vegetables can become mushy and turn black in the freezer.

-After freezing, your vegetables will maintain their optimal texture and flavor for about six months in the freezer.
+After freezing, your vegetables will maintain their optimal flavor and nutritional value for up to 9 months in the freezer.
+They will, however, lose their firm texture.
 You can safely keep them for up to twelve months in the freezer if you don’t mind soggy or mushy textured vegetables.

 Freezing Carrots And Potatoes Together: Dos And Dont’s